-- Turn Knob A to change the selected character - Touch any character to move the cursor to that character - or - - Press and hold Knob A down then turn it to move the cursor to the next character - The ^ character is used to insert your registered call into the buffer - Use the Ins and Del buttons to insert or delete a character - Touch OK to accept the changes or Esc to exit without changing the buffer
+- Turn the knob assigned to <DIAL> to change the selected character - Touch the screen to move the cursor to that location - or - - Press and hold the knob assigned to <DIAL> down then turn it to move the cursor to the next character - The ^ character is used to insert your registered call into the buffer - Use the Ins and Del buttons to insert or delete a character - Touch OK to accept the changes or Esc to exit without changing the buffer

-NOTE: You can also edit the macros using a terminal such as [Putty](#) or [Tera Term](#) on a Windows PC or the built-in [terminal program](#) in a Mac or Linux.
+NOTE: You can also edit the macros using a dumb terminal such as [Putty](#) or [Tera Term](#) on a Windows PC or the built-in [terminal program](#) in a Mac or Linux.
 Simply press the # of the buffer to edit (1 to 9) in the terminal.